ELVIS-KATO/Calc/README.md

 PYTHON CALCULATORS

-Open the terminal and Run python Calculator.py
+Open the terminal and Run: python Calculator.py